Impact

 Risk and Exploitability

-The CVSS score of 8.3 classifies the flaw as High severity, although the EPSS score is unavailable.
+The CVSS score of 8.3 classifies the flaw as High severity, with an EPSS score of 0.00057 that indicates a very low probability of exploitation.
 It is not listed in the CISA KEV catalog, indicating no known widespread exploitation.
 The exploit requires an attacker to first compromise the renderer process, meaning the attack vector is not a simple remote attack but a privilege escalation or sandbox escape path.
 Because of these prerequisites, the likelihood of exploitation in the wild is uncertain, yet the potential impact remains substantial should an attacker succeed.

 OpenCVE Enrichment